Jeromy Burnitz: Career

 Burnitz was drafted in the first round of the 1990 draft by the New York Mets with the 17th overall selection.
 He made his major league debut in 1993.
 He exhibited both power and speed, but was traded by them to the Cleveland Indians.
 Burnitz never cracked the Cleveland lineup and it was only after his trade to Milwaukee in 1996 that he emerged as an everyday player.

+The Milwaukee Brewers' last home run in 1997 was hit by Jeromy Burnitz, and it marked their last year in the AL.

-Burnitz was a constant crowd favorite in Milwaukee, providing many of the only thrills during an otherwise low point in Brewers' history in their first years in the National League.
-He flaunted a career-high 38 home runs and 125 RBIs in 1998, and he played in the Major League Baseball All-Star Game in 1999.
+Burnitz was a fan favorite in Milwaukee, providing many of the only thrills during an otherwise low point in Brewers' history, their first years in the National League.
+He clubbed a career-high 38 home runs and 125 RBIs in 1998, and he played in the Major League Baseball All-Star Game in 1999.
 In 1999 he started the game, replacing the injured Tony Gwynn and became the first Brewer since Paul Molitor to start in the All-Star Game.
-After signing a contract extension with the Brewers in 2000, he was briefly the franchise's highest paid player of all time.
+After signing a contract extension with the Brewers in 2000, he was briefly the franchise's all-time highest paid player.
 On September 25, 2001, Burnitz and teammate Richie Sexson each hit three home runs in a 9–4 win against the Arizona Diamondbacks.
-It was the first and, as of the 2021 season, only time that two players hit three home runs in the same game, let alone two teammates.
+It was the first, and, through the end of the 2024 season, only time that two players hit three home runs in the same game, let alone two teammates.
 In 2002, he returned to the Mets, but did not perform as well with his original team as both he and Mets fans hoped: his .215 batting average was the lowest among qualified batters.
 He was traded to Los Angeles in the Mets' 2003 purge of high-salaried players, and signed the following year with the Colorado Rockies.